aiexplorations/aiexplorations/README.md

 # AI Explorations (aiexplorations)

 Welcome!
-This GitHub profile is the home of my open-source experiments and research projects around agentic AI, mathematical process theory, information retrieval, and emergent dynamics in language models.
+This GitHub profile is the home of my open-source experiments and research projects around agentic AI, machine learning, search and information retrieval, and emergent dynamics in large language models.

 ---